benfff85/advent-of-code-2019/README.md

 Rock Paper Scissors

 Good use of ENUMs, used the new Java Switch statement and also cleaned up with a shape relationship map that can go key->value or value->key to determine if one shape beats or loses to another.
 I should check if there's an existing collection for this in Guava/ApacheCollectionUtils.

+Update: turns out both Guava and Apache support the item above, they're called Bidirectional maps.

+## Day 3

+Common elements in Rucksacks and among elves

+Pretty straight forward, used Sets and Apache's CollectionUtils.intersection(a,b) to find common elements across collections.